Esri/arcgis-maps-sdk-dotnet-samples/src/Forms/Shared/Samples/GraphicsOverlay/Animate3DGraphic/readme.md

 * Select a mission -- select a flight path
 * Play/Pause -- toggles playing and stopping the animation
-* Fixed/Follow -- toggles the camera's free cam mode and follow
+* Follow/Don't follow -- toggles the camera's free cam mode and follow
 * Mission progress -- shows how far along the route the plane is.
 Slide to change keyframe in animation

-Camera Controls (Top Right Corner):

-* Camera zoom -- distance between camera and plane (NOT implemented on java/android)
-* Camera angle -- viewing angle between camera and plane (NOT implemented on java/android)
 * Flight speed -- controls speed of animation

- 2D Map Controls (Bottom Left Corner):

-* Plus and Minus -- controls distance of 2D view from ground level

 ## How it works